Isangano National Park Premium member Veteran

 Facilities and where to stay

 There are no facilities at all.
-This might be seen as a negative but does mean you won’t find the park buzzing with tourists.
+This might be seen as a negative but doesn’t mean you won’t find the park buzzing with tourists.
 The best approach is to plan an organised expedition, with a knowledgeable guide, and full personal camping equipment.
-The area must first be tackled in the dry season (June – November) to gain familiarity of the conditions as most of the park is inaccessible in the wet season.

 - Pterocarpus woodland

 - Zambezian flooded grasslands